The Hire: Production

 BMW's idea for the series came from the fact that 85% of its customers shop online before purchasing their cars.
 If BMW could attract the right kind of traffic to their website, the type of person who enjoys art films from influential directors and actors, they could translate that into sales.
 BMW stated that John Frankenheimer's film Ronin served as creative inspiration for The Hire series, as well as The French Connection and Le Mans.

 On April 26, 2001, John Frankenheimer's Ambush premiered on the BMW Films website and, two weeks later, was followed by Ang Lee's Chosen.
 Soon after, director Wong Kar-Wai was tapped to make a third film entitled The Follow, a dramatic piece about a runaway wife being followed by "the Driver".
 The films debuted at the Cannes Film Festival and received mixed reviews, perhaps due to the films' purpose as advertising.
-It was followed by Guy Ritchie's Star and Alejandro González Iñárritu's Powder Keg.
+They were followed by Guy Ritchie's Star and Alejandro González Iñárritu's Powder Keg.

 After the series began, BMW saw their 2001 sales increase 12% from the previous year.
 The movies were viewed over 11 million times in four months.
-Two million people registered with the website and a large majority of users, registered to the site, sent film links to their friends and family.
-The series was originally created by members of famed indie New York City film studio – Shooting Gallery – such as CJ Follini, Paul Speaker, and Eamonn Bowles.
+Two million people registered with the website and a large majority of users who were registered to the site sent film links to their friends and family.
 The films were so popular that BMW produced a free DVD for customers who visited certain BMW dealerships.
 Due to demand, BMW ran out of DVDs.
 In September, BMW and Vanity Fair magazine collaborated to distribute a second DVD edition of The Hire in the magazine.
 The Vanity Fair disc did not include Wong Kar-Wai's The Follow.
 Forest Whitaker had an uncredited part in The Follow and had only agreed to be in the film if it were shown exclusively on the Internet.
 When the movie was released on DVD, Whitaker allegedly exercised an option in his contract which stipulated that the movie would not be released in any other format without authorization from the actor himself.
 The Vanity Fair disc, in lieu of carrying The Follow, contained a link to the website with instructions to the viewer to watch the movie online.